diligiteiust/praylatin/docs/prayerfile.md

 5. __Longer text__ within Yaml's line can also be included.
 There are a few ways to do so, depending on how you want to format the text.
-   * Use `>` if you want to break a string up for readability but for it to still be treated as a single-line string: interior line breaks will be stripped out, there will only be one line break at the end:<br/>
+   * Use `>` if you want to break a string up for readability but for it to still be treated as a single-line string.
+Interior line breaks will be stripped out, there will only be one line break at the end:<br/>
      Example:
      ```yaml